DerryAlex/zig-gir-ffi/docs/design.md

 #### Vfunc

 A method with V suffix will be generated.

-> *Warning*: The override syntax has not been finalized.
+Virtual funcs can be overriden in `Override` declaration.

+To define a vfunc, simply define a function pointer field in `Class`.

 ### Interface

+Similar to vfunc.
 See example/interface.

-> *Warning*: The override syntax has not been finalized.